datastax/csharp-driver/doc/features/column-encryption/README.md

 You need to provide the keyspace, table and column names using the `AddColumn` method.
 Additionally you need to provide a key for each column.

-The key type for this implementation is `AesKeyAndIV`.
+The key type for this specific policy (i.e. `AESColumnEncryptionPolicy`) is `AesKeyAndIV`.
 You can create objects of this type using the constructors.
 The key is mandatory but the IV is optional:

 ```csharp
 var keyOnly = new AesColumnEncryptionPolicy.AesKeyAndIV(key, iv);